fguan/overwatch-heroes/README.md

 Overwatch Heroes
 ==================
-A showcase of Overwatch heroes using the Angular 2 framework and written in Typescript
+A showcase of Overwatch heroes using the Angular 2 framework and written in Typescript.

 License
 -------
-Overwatch Heroes is release under the MIT Public License.
+Overwatch Heroes is released under the MIT License.

 Credits
 -------